puranik3/react-nextjs-mindtree-mar-2025/documents/07-next-js-lab-guide-tailwind-app-router.md

 export default Cart;
 ```

-## Step 42: Exercise: Convert the Cart component into a server component by passing cart data from the CartPage component
+## Step 42: Exercise: Pass cart data from the server side to the CartPage component
 - Solution
 ```tsx
 import { getServerSession } from "next-auth";